 The results of the pre-clinical and clinical trials, together with, among other things, detailed information on the manufacture and composition of the product and proposed labeling, are submitted to the FDA in the form of an NDA for marketing approval.
 The FDA reviews all NDAs submitted before it accepts them for filing and may request additional information rather than accepting an NDA for filing.
 Once the submission is accepted for filing, the FDA begins an in-depth review of the NDA.
-Under the policies agreed to by the FDA under the Prescription Drug User Fee Act, or PDUFA, the FDA has ten months in which to complete its initial review of a standard NDA and respond to the applicant.
-The review process and the PDUFA goal date may be extended by three months if the FDA requests or the NDA sponsor otherwise provides additional information or clarification regarding information already provided in the submission within the last three months of the PDUFA goal date.
+Under the policies agreed to by the FDA under the POLYA goal date may be extended by three months if the FDA requests or the NDA sponsor otherwise provides additional information or clarification regarding information already provided in the submission within the last three months of the PDUFA goal date.
 If the FDA's evaluations of the NDA and the clinical and manufacturing procedures and facilities are favorable, the FDA may issue an approval letter.
-The FDA may also issue an approvable letter setting forth further conditions that must be met in order to secure final approval of the NDA.
-If and when those conditions have been met to the FDA's satisfaction, the FDA will issue an approval letter.
-An approval letter authorizes commercial marketing of the drug for certain indications.
+The FDA may also issue an approvale letter setting forth further conditions that must be met in order to secure final approval of the NDA.
+If and when those conditions have been met to the FDA's satisfaction, the FDA will issue an approval letter authorizes commercial marketing of the drug for certain indications.
 According to the FDA, the median total approval time for NDAs approved during calendar year 2004 was approximately 13 months for standard applications.
 If the FDA's evaluations of the NDA submission and the clinical and manufacturing procedures and facilities are not favorable, it may refuse to approve the NDA and issue a not-approvable letter.